 The sacrament of physical healing

-If death is imminent and the Parish Office is closed, please stay on the line and the prompt will direct you to the priest on call.
+If death is imminent and the Parish Center is closed, please stay on the line and the prompt will direct you to the priest on call.

 In the Church's Sacrament of Anointing of the Sick, through the ministry of the priest, it is Jesus who touches the sick to heal them from sin – and sometimes even from physical ailment.
 His cures were signs of the arrival of the Kingdom of God.
 The core message of his healing tells us of his plan to conquer sin and death by his dying and rising.